kkrt-labs/cairo-vm-ts/README.md

 - **Documentation**.
 The documentation over the Cairo VM is still scarce, and the latest version in prod (Rust) is not easy to read for the average dev.
 - **Architecture diversity**.
-Different architectures can implemented to achieve the same goal (e.g. memory model).
-However, most of the current implementation essentially is a rewrite of the Rust implementation, which is an (enhanced) rewrite of the Python implementation itself.
+Different architectures can be implemented to achieve the same goal (e.g. memory model).
+However, most of the current implementations essentially are a rewrite of the Rust implementation, which is an (enhanced) rewrite of the Python implementation itself.
 - **Usage diversity**.
 The primary goals of each client can differ.
 For example, the primary goals of production clients are performance and safety (Rust).

 The primary goal of our TypeScript client is **education** through **readability** and **expressiveness**.